nygman/hscript/README.md

 Create Android hscripts on your PC and share the link with yourself to test on Android.
 When you modify the hscript, your Android client will automatically receive the updated hscript.

-NEW!
 Add the Android application APK download URL link to the hscript rule, so that users can automatically download and install once the hscript rule is enabled.
 Example:
 ```json
   {